San Francisco, California, USA

 - Interested Family Members and Friends

 Please note - If a full day session is purchased, lunch will be provided for those attendees.

 Richmond Wellbeing: Sharing the Journey

-Richmond Wellbeing is a non-government organisation in Western Australia that participates in providing a Recovery-promoting environment for people with a diagnosable mental illness.
+Richmond Wellbeing is a non-government organisation in Western Australia that participates in providing a Recovery-promoting environment for people with a mental ill health.

-Building on a solid base of accommodation support programs which provide community based housing and skills development support in a non-institutional environment, Richmond Wellbeing is expanding its services to include assistance in employment, training, and consulting for the community and corporate sector.
+Building on a solid base of accommodation support and community outreach programs which provide community based housing and skills development support in a non-institutional environment, Richmond Wellbeing has expanding its services throughout the past 40 years of service to include assistance in employment, training, and consulting for the community and corporate sector.

-Richmond Wellbeing is driven by an innovative strategic plan and caring staff that are steadfastly committed to their consumers' recovery, and continually develops its programs so participants receive the very best in recovery services.
+Richmond Wellbeing is driven by an innovative strategic plan and caring, professional staff that are steadfastly committed to their consumers' recovery, and continually developing its programs so participants receive the very best in recovery services.